Baton Rouge Perio Logo

 THE CONNECTION

-Bacteria that grow in the oral cavity and travels into the lungs can cause respiratory problems such as pneumonia.
+Bacteria that grow in the oral cavity and travels into the lungs can cause respiratory concerns such as pneumonia.
 This occurs mostly in patients with periodontal disease.
 Periodontal disease has also been proven to have a role in the contraction of bronchitis and emphysema.
 Chronic obstructive pulmonary disease (COPD), a respiratory condition characterized by blockage of the airways, and caused mostly by smoking, has also been proven to worsen if the patient also has periodontal disease.

 LOW IMMUNITY